Habrmani: The serpent prince

+The heroes' Magic Flight

+The tale also contains the closing episode of the "Magic Flight" (ATU 313H*).
+According to Christine Goldberg, some variants of the type 425B show as a closing episode "The Magic Flight" sequence, a combination that appears "sporadically in Europe", but "traditionally in Turkey".
+Although this episode is more characteristic of tale type ATU 313, "The Magic Flight", some variants of type ATU 425B also show it as a closing episode.
+German literary critic Walter Puchner argues that the motif attached itself to type 425B, as a Wandermotiv ("Wandering motif").

 Variants

 Other Armenian variants were published by the Armenian SSR Academy of Sciences in the 1960s.

 Enchanted Snake

-In a variant titled ՕՁ֊ՄԱՅԻԼ ("Odz-Mayil" or "Enchanted Snake"), told by a person named Haykuni, a poor old man finds three eggs in a nest.
+In a variant titled ՕՁ֊ՄԱՅԻԼ or Օձ-մայիլ (transliteration: "Odz-Mayil"; Russian: "Чудесный змѣй"; English: "Enchanted Snake"), collected by Haykuni from informant named Arsen Khrimea in the dialect from Vagharshapat, a poor old man finds three eggs in a nest.
 He goes to the market, sells the firewood he gathered and buys some bread for him and his wife.
 One day, a snake hatches out of one of the eggs and wants to become their son.
 The snake asks his father to make a bid for the hand of the princess.
 The old man sits on a throne or chair in an audience with the king, who scoffs at the old man's attitude and orders his execution.The old man is executed twice, but the snake son resurrects him.
 The third time, the king finally listens to what the old man has to say: he wants to marry the princess to his son, who is a snake.
 The king then demands the snake son performs three tasks: to build mansions greater than the royal palace, to plant a tree with a thick trunk, and to find a garment no one has ever seen in the realm.
 The snake son provides the king with the requested items and marries the princess.